acgowda/market-flow/README.md

 In this project, we design a DNN model that can be used to make stock predictions on a specified target.

-We extract data from the yfinance API and perform data cleaning/encoding/normalization in the `get_data.py` file.
+We extract data from the yfinance API and perform data cleaning, encoding, and normalization in the `get_data.py` file.

 We train our model with a feed-forward DNN using Keras and Tensorflow.
 This model is built and trained with Colab, in the `model_testing.ipynb` file.